 Metastatic lung cancer doesn’t always cause symptoms.
 When symptoms do develop, they can be difficult to identify.
 This is because the symptoms may be similar to health conditions other than cancer.

 The symptoms of metastatic lung cancer can include:

-- coughing up blood (bloody sputum)
+- coughing up blood or bloody phlegm

 - chest pain

 For cancer cells to metastasize, they must go through several changes.
 First, the cells have to break away from the primary site and find a way to enter the bloodstream or lymph system.
 Once they’re in the bloodstream or lymph system, the cancer cells must attach themselves to a vessel that will allow them to move to a new organ.
 In the case of metastatic lung cancer, the cancer cells travel to the lungs.

 When the cells arrive at the lung, they’ll need to change again in order to grow in the new location.
 The cells must also be able to survive attacks from the immune system.
 All of these changes make metastatic cancer different from the primary cancer.
 This means that people can have two different types of cancer, making treatment more difficult.

 Your doctor will perform a physical exam and order various diagnostic tests if metastatic lung cancer is suspected.